Travel Apps

 - Credibility signals like ratings or categories increase trust.

-- Pages must load fast and feel clean — clutter causes bounce.
+- Pages must load fast and feel clean.

 UX Strategy & Wireframes